tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 PROGRESS - Success
 ```

-This grabs nuget feed and any other external dependency.
+This grabs nuget feed and any other external dependencies.
-The EDK2 tools are precompiled for you and come down as Mu-Basetools as part of MU_BASECORE.
+MU_BASECORE has some default external dependencies.

+If you were to build right now, without doing an update, the SDE would stop you and report that some external dependencies weren't satisified.

 ### Build